The Gravel Road Civics Project

 In places where apathy, resentment, or detachment from the democratic process run high, we see potential.

-Through education, connection, and grounded conversation, we help rural people feel heard, valued, and empowered to shape the systems that shape us.
+Through education, connection, and grounded conversation, we help people feel heard, valued, and empowered to shape the systems that shape us.